 1. Not a great looking system.

-2. Price point of getting started is the same of better than comparable systems.
+2. The price point for getting started is the same as or better than comparable systems.

 Shopify offers two card readers.
 The larger pin-pad reader is part of the the register system.
 A smaller reader is available for free (a one time offer) and plugs into an headphone jack.
 Sorry iPhone 7 users.

 The pin-pad wireless card reader is intended for in-store sales.
 The little bluetooth gadget loses connection every so often, but usually takes little effort (if any) to reconnect.
 We actually keep the device plugged in and charging since it goes into sleep mode way too quickly by default.
 I have not researched whether this can be adjusted.
 The chip reader definitely seems to be slower than what we’ve experienced at other stores, but that statement may by untrue since we have not performed measured tests.

 The smaller card reader that plugs into the head phone jack works well and is comparable to devices provided by Paypal or Square.
 We use the free smaller card reader for off-site sales while at expos and festivals.
 There is currently not a card reader that connects via lightning port which is a bummer for updated iPhone users.